 Botox usually isn’t the best option for people who have deep crow’s feet.
 In such a scenario your provider may recommend using Botox in conjunction with dermal fillers, which add facial volume to create smoother skin.

 You should avoid using Botox if you are pregnant or breastfeeding.

-Results are not noticeable immediately after treatment.
-According to research published in Aesthetic Plastic Surgery, Botox has an average onset time of three days, although it may take up to a month to see the full final result.
-Research shows that patient are most satisfied with their results four weeks after receiving treatment.
+Results are not noticeable immediately after the treatment.
+Botox has an average onset time of three days, although it may take up to a month to see the full final result.
+This is supported by research which shows that patients report being most satisfied with their results four weeks after receiving treatment.

-The results of Botox are temporary.
-Studies indicate that Botox lasts, on average, for roughly four months.
-You can repeat the treatment after this time should you wish to maintain results.
-Studies indicate that the effects of Botox may last longer with multiple treatments.
+The effects of Botox injections are temporary, and last roughly four months on average.
+You can repeat the treatment after this period, should you wish to maintain results.
+As an added bonus, studies indicate that the effects of Botox may last longer with multiple treatments.